dchege711/lace_up/getting_started.md

 * To get working knowledge, I recommend [Git Basics](https://git-scm.com/book/en/v1/Getting-Started-Git-Basics), [Git First-Time Setup](https://git-scm.com/book/en/v1/Getting-Started-First-Time-Git-Setup), and [Getting Help](https://git-scm.com/book/en/v1/Getting-Started-Getting-Help).
 As for the rest, God bless StackOverflow!

 * So far, you don't have LaceUp files on your computer yet.
 In your home directory, run `(lace_up) $ git clone https://github.com/dchege711/lace_up.git`.
 This copies the LaceUp repository into a folder named 'lace_up'.
 Go ahead and enter the directory using `(lace_up) $ cd lace_up`.
 Awesome!
 Sorry the setup took so long.
 But I promise you that it was worth it.

+* We now need to install the packages that we need for LaceUp.
+Run `(lace_up) $ pip install -r requirements.txt`.
+If you run `(lace_up) $ pip freeze`, the resulting list should contain all of the packages listed in requirements.txt.

+* Side note: the file 'requirements.txt' is created using `(lace_up) $ pip freeze > requirements.txt`.
+If you have unnecessary packages installed, requirements.txt will include all of them.
+When we run the application in some server provider (e.g. Heroku), the resulting package will be larger, and maybe cost us more $$$.
+We don't want that.
+In general, it's a good practice to just install what you need. <sup>[*Cough* NodeJS *Cough*](https://twitter.com/iamdevloper/status/908335750797766656)</sup>

 * Now that you've read the 3 articles above, let's get down to what it means for LaceUp.
 We want to have a special branch that only has code that runs on the actual website.
 We will not be experimenting stuff on this branch.
 Let that branch be `master`.